Amin-MAG/My-Notes/Linux/LPIC-1.md

 }
 ```

-To aggregate seperate config files and update the new configuration file.
+To aggregate separate config files and update the new configuration file.

 ```bash
 grub2-mkeconfig > /boot/grub2/grub.cfg